-What Rihanna taught me about marketing
+What Rihanna taught me about Instagram Marketing

 The Audience is Everything

 Last year alone, Snapchat lost over $515 million last year but is still worth $25 billion dollars, and could be worth over $50 Billion by 2020.
 Again, that makes zero sense.
 How can a company be losing so much money and still be worth so much?!
 They have the audience and they’ve got it strong.
-Investors know that has long as they can keep growing in their monthly user number, they will find a way to make money from them.
+Investors know that as long as they can keep growing in their monthly user number, they will find a way to make money from them.